oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 8. Join [our discord](https://discord.com/invite/dCJwEAgk3D) for fun activities!

 9. Take up your first starter project!
 You can find more details below.
+We recommend reading and following the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.

 ## Developing your skills